tapir-test/tapir-website/_docs/usingtapir/selenium/Selenium_Core_module.md

 permalink: /docs/usingtapir/selenium/seleniumcoremodule/
 ---

-The Selenium Core module acts as a bridge between Tapir and Selenium without being bound to a specific browser or web framework.
+The Selenium Core module acts as a bridge between <i>tapir</i> and Selenium without being bound to a specific browser or web framework.
 It encapsulates the Selenium WebDriver API and provides some features which simplify the communication between the test code and the browser.